arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 ### Board Libraries

-The Arduino Stella and Portenta UWB Shield use different libraries and board cores due to their different microcontrollers and UWB modules:
+The Arduino Stella and Portenta UWB Shield use different libraries and board cores due to their different microcontrollers and onboard UWB modules:

 #### Arduino Stella Library